pyhurst/Employee-Tracker/README.md

 ## Installation

-Packages used are mysql, inquirer, and console.table.
+Packages used are node, mysql, inquirer, and console.table.

 ## Usage